pkp/zenodo/README.md

 ### DOIs

-By default, the plugin expects that exported records have a DOI, and will not be exported if a DOI is not available.
-Zenodo is able to mint their own DOIs, and this can be enabled in the plugin settings.
+By default, the plugin expects that exported records have a DOI, and records will not be exported if a DOI is not set.
+Zenodo is able to mint their own DOIs, and this option can be enabled in the plugin settings.
-The DOI minted in Zenodo does not get saved in OJS.
+The DOI minted in Zenodo is not saved in OJS.

+### DOI Versioning

+If DOI versioning is enabled in OJS, then the user can deposit each major version of an article to Zenodo as an individual record.
+The previous version will be included in the relations metadata.

 ### Automatic Publishing